Respecting the land as a 4th generation farm-her

 100% Grassfed and Grass Finished

 Our cattle are raised completely on grass for their entire lives.
 We move them to new pastures daily…sometimes twice a day.
 This way they have access to the freshest, most lush forage, and provide the rich fertilizer our pastures need to thrive.
 Of course they are never fed grain of any kind!
 Just ask American Grassfed, which audits our ranch every 15 months.
+In the winter when snow is too deep we feed stored hay off land that is not fertilized by manufactured substances.

 There’s just something about watching chickens on pasture.
 They’re natural hunters and foragers, eating grass, snagging insects and scratching for earthworms.
 But there’s another reason we insist our chickens have complete access to pasture; they are our sanitation crew.